The 1959 Apprentice - video

 The £14700 mentioned is close to £300 per week.
 That’s about 200 times more than we got when we started back in 1956!
 Here’s an extract from the letter to parents sent by our Squadron Commander on 27 September 1956 outlining life at Locking.
 Three of these letters survive and we are grateful to Danny Boon, Adrian Kyte and Wally Galea for letting us include them on their members’ pages under memorabilia:

-As you can see we started out at 31/6 per week which was £1638 per year!
+As you can see we started out at 31/6 per week which is the equivalent to £2000 in 2021 allowing for inflation per year!

-The names of the trades available have changed a lot but it’s the same jobs really, with a few additions, but updated to fit in with work today.
-There were twenty-two apprenticeship on offer:
+The names of the trades available have changed a lot too but it’s the same jobs really, with a few additions, but updated to fit in with work today.
+There were twenty-two apprenticeship on offer.

 Aerospace Systems Operator